adamdienes/house-loan-actuarial/README.md

 - **Actuarial Calculations**: Uses mortality tables and annuity factors to assess financial risks.
 - **Supports Multiple Currencies**: EUR, USD, GBP.
 - **Detailed Output**: Monthly payments, total interest, amortization schedule, and actuarial risk factors.
+- **Model Download & Reuse:** Users can download the trained model and later reupload/reuse it in the platform.
+- **Detailed View Toggle:** Users can toggle a detailed view to see more calculations.
+- **Source Code Access:** Option to view the source code for transparency and customization.

 ---